By: Alan Jackson on March 31st, 2016

 Do you really need it?

 When installing a 3 port EBCS, you will need a custom tune.
-Because the 3 Port EBCS operates so much more efficiently, without tuning, your car could over boost running factory targets.
+Because the 3 Port EBCS operates so much more efficiently, without tuning, your car could over boost if using factory boost targets.